 What is BATNA?
 How to Find Your Best Alternative to a Negotiated Agreement

 What is BATNA?
-The definition, or the ability to identify a negotiator’s best alternative to a negotiated agreement, is among one of the many pieces of information negotiators seek when formulating dealmaking and negotiation strategies.
+The definition—a negotiator’s best alternative to a negotiated agreement—is among the most important pieces of information negotiators seek when developing dealmaking and negotiation strategies.
 If your current negotiation reaches an impasse, what’s your best outside option?

 Most seasoned negotiators understand the value of evaluating their BATNA, a concept that Roger Fisher, William Ury, and Bruce Patton introduced in their seminal book Getting to Yes: Negotiating Agreement Without Giving In.